Tag: database

 CREATE INDEX idx_order_year ON orders (order_year);

 Sometimes, MySQL’s query optimizer doesn’t make the best decisions.
-In these cases, you can use optimizer hints like FORCE INDEX or STRAIGHT_JOIN to nudge it in the right direction.
+In such cases, you can use optimizer hints like FORCE INDEX or STRAIGHT_JOIN to influence its behavior.

 SELECT * FROM orders